 When a call is made to 9-1-1, the dispatcher has instantaneous information of where the call is being made.
 Although the location is made available to the dispatcher, it is imperative that callers give the dispatcher their current location.

 New technology allows for the dispatcher to have approximate location information for calls made to 9-1-1 from cellular telephones.
 Callers should always identify their geographical location when calling 9-1-1 from a cell phone so valuable time in dispatching units is not wasted.

-Reverse 9-1-1 is a multi-line outbound calling system capable of sending recorded messages to a specific area with time critical information.
+Code Red is a multi-line outbound reverse emergency notification calling system capable of sending recorded messages to land lines and cell lines in a specific area with time critical information.

 - Missing children

 - Information of critical events, i.e., earthquakes, fire, floods

 - Notification of hazards, i.e., downed power lines causing road closures, hazardous spills, etc.

 - Crime Alerts and urgent public safety information.